 During the mid-1990s the United States shared information with the Russians about threats to both sides from short-range ballistic missiles, and the two sides held joint table-top exercises their defenses against short-range ballistic missile attacks.
-The first phase of this project occurred in June 1996, in Colorado Springs.
-At that time, the Russians deployed SA-12 interceptors and the U.S. deployed Patriot batteries in a simulated combat scenario to defend against a common enemy.
-Another joint exercise took place in 1998, and a third occurred in early 2001.
+These occured in 1996, 1998, and early 2001.
 The exercises involved computer simulations, rather than actual military operations, and focused on scenarios where the two nations might practice coordinating and communicating in engaging targets in a theater of operations.